 Simplified ORM configuration with Spring, JPA and Hibernate path scanning

-A challenge when developing applications that use object-relational mapping (ORM), a common approach is to list each @Entity decorated Java class programmatically either in the configuration file or within the class that creates the ORM session.
+A challenge when developing applications that use object-relational mapping (ORM) like Hibernate and JPA, a common approach is to list each @Entity decorated Java class programmatically either in the configuration file or within the class that creates the ORM session.
 However, ORM configuration can be simplified by using a common feature known as package scanning.